hoehermann/purple-signal/INSTALL.md

 1. [purple-signal](https://buildbot.hehoe.de/purple-signal/builds/)
   Both purple-signal.dll and purple_signal.jar are needed.
   Put them into `c:\opt\pidgin\plugins`.
   Launch Pidgin, create a new account.
 Enter your phone number for a username.
 Set the signal-cli path to `c:\opt\signal-cli\lib`.
-  Watch the Java VM crash.
-Enjoy not having a working signal plug-in on Windows.